makrai/notes/li19-speech-db-mental-survey.md

 * listed contents: name of the speech database, establishment year, language, average age, number of subjects, location, media type, description and number of citations were shown in table 2.
 Among them, the number of citations was
-* DAIC-WOZ	2014	English	–	–	50	USA	Video	Anxiety, depression and
+* DAIC-WOZ 2014 English 50 USA Video Anxiety, depression and post-traumatic SD
-  post-traumatic stress disorder in University of Southern California
+  * University of Southern California

 ## Quality assessment of included studies